core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * In the case of an 'rpc input' or 'rcp output', deltas are equal to the SID of the current schema node minus the SID of the 'rpc'.

 * In the case of an 'action input' or 'action output', deltas are equal to the SID of the current schema node minus the SID of the 'action'.

-Application payloads carrying a collection (e.g. CoAP Content-Format) SHOULD include the reference SID for this collection to allow stateless conversion of delta values to SIDs.
-The format of this application payload is not defined by the current specification and is not shown in the examples.

 The following example shows the encoding of a 'system-state' container instance with a single child, a 'clock' container.
 The 'clock' container has two children, a 'current-datetime' leaf and a 'boot-datetime' leaf.